 Studies show that sealants can last a long time, sometimes as long as 15 years.
 But they are plastic and don’t last forever.

 Remember, sealants work well, but they can’t keep your child cavity-free without some help.
 Good oral care at home is still very important.
-It’s also important for adults who have received sealants to continue to practice good oral hygiene by brushing twice a day, flossing at least once a day, and visiting our office at Sunnyvale, CA 94087 regularly.
+It’s also important for adults who have received sealants to continue to practice good oral hygiene by brushing 3 times a day, flossing at least once a day, and visiting our Sunnyvale office regularly.

 Help your child to: